jpotts/share-site-creators/readme.md

 -------------------
 There are two AMPs associated with this add-on.
 One is a "repo tier" AMP and the other is a "Share tier" AMP.

-For each of the two projects, use `mvn install` to create the AMP.
+Use `mvn install` to create the AMPs.
 When running with 5.1.f, you must specify `-Ddependency.surf.version=6.3` when running maven commands for the Share tier AMP.

 ### Install the AMPs